Black Mountain Institute: Black Mountain Radio

 In October of 2020, the institute launched Black Mountain Radio, a project featuring various hosts and guests in the arts and literary worlds, as well as involvement from fellows, students, and staff from the institute and University of Nevada, Las Vegas writ large.
 With episodes released between 2020 and 2022, it aired on KWNK and KUNV.

 Publishing

-In 2017, the institute acquired the Believer magazine from McSweeney's thanks to funds from philanthropist Beverly Rogers who donated a cumulative $30 million dollars to the institute as of 2015.
+In 2017, the institute acquired the Believer magazine from McSweeney's thanks to funds from philanthropist Beverly Rogers who donated a cumulative $30 million to the institute as of 2015.
 Originally founded by Heidi Julavits, Vendela Vida, and Ed Park, the magazine kept Julavits and Vida on board as consultants while Shenk served as its editor.

 At the end of 2021, it was announced that the magazine would be shuttering after a final issue published in early 2022.
 The institute cited financial problems resulting from the COVID-19 pandemic, as well as a strategic realignment within its programming.
 The institute sold the Believer brand to Paradise Media, a digital marketing company which replaced the literary content of the Believer website with articles designed to drive traffic.
 After public outcry, the Believer was sold to its original owner, McSweeney’s.

 The institute currently publishes two magazines: Interim and Witness.